yellowstonegames/SquidLib/README.md

     <classifier>natives-desktop</classifier>
 </dependency>
 ```
-(This is not the absolute-most-recent version of LibGDX, and it may work with more recent versions, but no guarantees can be made.
-SquidLib will update its dependency version when needed, like in the case of the breaking changes between LibGDX 1.5.5 and 1.5.6 that affected text rendering.
-SquidLib may also update dependencies simply because there's a major release.)
+(This is not the absolute-most-recent version of LibGDX, and it may work with more recent versions, but no guarantees can be made. squidlib-gdx 3.0.0-b1 depends on libGDX 1.7.0, but handles its dependencies on its own, so you don't need this step.)

 GitHub repository: https://github.com/SquidPony/SquidLib